Payanangal Mudivathillai: Soundtrack

-The song "Ilaya Nila" was originally intended for Moodu Pani (1980) but the director Balu Mahendra was not pleased with the tune and Ilaiyaraaja wrote the tune of "Yen Iniya Pon Nilaave".
-The instruments used in "Ilaya Nila" include an acoustic guitar and a flute.
-During its recording, Ilaiyaraaja required over 20 retakes to get the guitarist R. Chandrasekhar to play its Flamenco notes to his satisfaction.
-The song was composed in C-sharp minor; according to Chandrasekhar, this is because Ilaiyaraaja "wanted to highlight the guitar's beauty."
-The song "Vaigaraiyil" is set in the Carnatic raga known as Shubhapantuvarali, "Mani Osai" is set in Sindhu Bhairavi, and "Thogai Ilamayil" is set in Latangi.
-"Ilaya Nila" was later adapted by Kalyanji–Anandji as "Neele Neele Ambar Par" for Payanangal Mudivathillais Hindi remake Kalaakaar (1983), and "Yeh Aatha" was remixed by Mani Sharma for Malaikottai (2007).
+The soundtrack for Payanangal Mudivathillai was composed by Ilaiyaraaja and the lyricists were Vairamuthu, Gangai Amaran and Muthulingam.
+The soundtrack was released on the label Echo Records.

 Marketing

 According to K. P. Sunil of The Illustrated Weekly of India, Payanangal Mudivathillai was the first Indian film to have "larger-than-life cut-outs" of its composer.
 While the theatrical posters initially credited Sundarrajan for the story, his name was later replaced with that of Kovaithambi.

 Release and reception

 Payanangal Mudivathillai was released on 26 February 1982.
 A private screening was earlier held for M. G. Ramachandran, the Chief Minister of Tamil Nadu, in the second week of the month.
 Ramachandran appreciated the film and told Kovaithambi he would touch the peak of success in a week.
 In a review dated 21 March, the Tamil magazine Ananda Vikatan said the beauty of the screenplay is stunning, and the songs composed by Ilaiyaraaja and the singing of Balasubrahmanyam are the two pillars of the film, giving it a rating of 48 out of 100.
-On the same day, Kalki too printed a positive review, primarily for Mohan and Poornima's performances, the cinematography and the direction.
+On the same day, Thiraignani of Kalki too printed a positive review, primarily for Mohan and Poornima's performances, the cinematography and the direction.
 The film ran for over a year in theatres, thereby becoming a silver jubilee film.
 Its success led to Motherland producing more films starring Mohan as a singer.
 At the 30th Filmfare Awards South, Mohan won the Filmfare Award for Best Actor – Tamil, and Poornima won the Filmfare Award for Best Actress – Tamil.
+The film was remade in Hindi as Kalaakaar (1983).